michaellenaghan/go-sqlite-bench/README.md

 * **Select1PrePrepared**

-  Execute a "SELECT 1" query, preparing it only once, at the beginning.
+  Execute a "SELECT 1" query, preparing it an advance.

 ### - Sequential & Parallel Performance